AaronCWacker/MachineLearning/README.md

-ML | Scaling machine learning or 3D geometry systems ML | Extensive experience in C++ and OpenCV or other computer vision libraries ML | Experience with any type of parallel programming (GPU/VPU, multi-core or distributed systems) ML and Vision | Computer vision geometry for 3D pose estimation and tracking ML and Vision | Experience building production computer vision or deep learning systems ML | Experience with a deep learning framework (Tensorflow, Caffe, PyTorch) Streaming | ZeroMQ or message passing/stream based logic frameworks Big and Graph Data | NoSQL databases such as Cassandra, Redis, or RocksDB Data | Web applications involving manipulation of geospatial, customer management, or analytics data Cloud and Network | Writing network protocol using gRPC for high availability data systems Cloud and Network | Building virtual networking topologies using K8, Helm and/or Terraform Mobile | iOS and Android development
+ML | Scaling machine learning or 3D geometry systems ML | Extensive experience in C++ and OpenCV or other computer vision libraries ML | Experience with any type of parallel programming (GPU/VPU, multi-core or distributed systems) ML | Experience with a deep learning framework (Tensorflow, Caffe, PyTorch) Unity, AR, 3D, and Mobile | Strong experience with Unity3D, Blender Unity Mobile | Experience working on a consumer mobile application Unity Mobile | Game engines and tools such as Unity3D (preferred) or Unreal Engine Streaming | ZeroMQ or message passing/stream based logic frameworks Big and Graph Data | NoSQL databases such as Cassandra, Redis, or RocksDB Big and Graph Data | Web applications involving manipulation of geospatial, customer management, or analytics data Cloud and Network | Writing network protocol using gRPC for high availability data systems Cloud and Network | Building virtual networking topologies using K8, Helm and/or Terraform Mobile | iOS and Android development